tpicks95/npjComputationalMaterials/README.md

 # Benchmarking model-based design of experiment approaches with a pharmaceutical crystallisation emulator

-[Open the plot of all campaigns here] https://github.com/tpicks95/npjComputationalMaterials/blob/main/plot.html
+Download the ploy.html for an interactive version of the hypervolume figures used in the manuscript.